marceloh220/StreamDeco/README.md

 Work on every system?

    NO

 Can I change icons?

    YES

 Can I change command shortcuts?

    YES

-Some buttons may work without configurations, but the most part need be configured on system.
+Some buttons may work without configurations, but the most part need be configured on operational system.